For many brands, content marketing can be an investment that yields incredible growth.

 Step 4) Add Your Main Keywords To Clearscope

-Clearscope is an AI-powered platform that makes it easy to get more out of the content we’re already producing.
+Clearscope is a fantastic tool that uses natural language processing and machine learning to make it easy to get more out of the content you’re already producing.

-Our writers use it in both the outlining and writing phase to ensure the content they are creating is search engine friendly.
+Our writers use it in both the outlining and writing phase to ensure the content they are creating is optimized for search engines without sacrificing user experience.

 If you want us to train your team and writers on the exact content production process we use at Ardent Growth, schedule a consultation.